Areas of Application

 Height dimension H1 is restricted as standard up to and including size 460.
 Sizes 580 and 650 can optionally be restricted.

-H1 indicates the worktable position.
-Restricted height variation provides the following advantages:
+H1 refers to the position of the worktable.
+The restricted height variation provides the following advantages:

-• Labyrinth seal gaps can be optimally adjusted to prevent coolant penetration from the machining area
+• The labyrinth seal gap can be optimally adjusted to prevent coolant from penetrating from the machining area

-Height dimension H2 is not restricted as standard, but all sizes can be supplied in restricted versions.
+Height dimension H2 is not restricted as standard, but all sizes can be supplied in a restricted version.

-H2 indicates the adjacent construction below the bearing, for example for adjusting worm gear clearance.
+H2 refers to the adjacent construction below the bearing, for example for adjusting the worm gear clearance.

 Customer-Specific Bearing Adjustment AC